ros2/demos/logging_demo/logging_wiki.md

 # Logging and logger configuration

 The logging functionality currently supported is:
-- `rclcpp` and `rclpy ` using a common logging library to provide log calls with a variety of filters on hierarchical loggers.
+- Client libraries (`rclcpp` and `rclpy `) using a common logging library to provide log calls with a variety of filters on hierarchical loggers.
-- Logger hierachy and log calls with a variety of filters in `rclcpp` and `rclpy` using a common logging library.
 - Console output (file output and functionality akin to [`rosout`](http://wiki.ros.org/rosout) for remote consumption of messages is forthcoming).
 - Programmatic configuration of logger levels (config files and runtime configuration is forthcoming).